Bryan-Corn/PyBer_Analysis/README.md

 ![imgae](analysis/PyBer_5.png "fare_dates_df.resample")

-• An annotated chart showing the total fares by city type is created and saved to the "analysis" folder.
-(10 pt)
+• An annotated chart showing the total fares by city type is created and saved to the "analysis" folder:

 ![image](analysis/PyBer_6.png "Total Fare By City plot")